CRH Nationally Recognized for Stroke Care

-Columbus Regional Health also received the American Heart Association’s Target: Type 2 Honor Roll award.
-Target: Type 2 Diabetes aims to ensure patients with Type 2 diabetes, who might be at higher risk for complications, receive the most up-to-date, evidence-based care when hospitalized due to stroke.
+Columbus Regional Health also received the American Heart Association’s Target: Type 2 Diabetes Honor Roll award.
+This recognition aims to ensure patients with Type 2 diabetes, who might be at higher risk for complications, receive the most up-to-date, evidence-based care when hospitalized due to stroke.